Cosmic Initial Conditions for a Habitable Universe: chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature

 \section{chaotic inflationary cosmology and probability of formation of a universe with non-zero curvature}

-The flatness and horizon problems of the universe were the important questions of the standard big bang cosmology at the beginning of 1980's.
+The flatness and horizon problems of the Universe were important issues in the standard big bang cosmology at the beginning of the 1980's.
 As a solution, in the inflationary model, a rapid expansion of the early phase after the big bang could resolve these problems.
-In the old picture of the inflationary scenario, a phase transition could provide energy for a rapid expansion of the universe while the energy density of the universe for this phase remains constant \citep{guth}.
-However, this scenario had the problem of bubble collision if the inflationary areas were close to each other and they were far from each other if a smaller value for $\Omega$ is considered.
-In the new scenario, instead of phase transition in a scalar field, scalar field undergoes a slow rolling dynamics and can resolve the mentioned problem.
-Moreover, the quantum fluctuations of the scalar field produce density fluctuations that statistically compatible with the observation \citep{linde82}.
+In the old picture of the inflationary scenario, a phase transition could provide energy for the rapid expansion of the Universe, while the energy density of the Universe for this phase remains constant \citep{guth}.
+However, this scenario had the problem of bubble collision if inflationary areas were close to each other; they were far from each other if a smaller value for $\Omega$ was considered.
+In the new scenario, instead of phase transition in a scalar field, the scalar field undergoes a slow-rolling dynamics and can resolve the above mentioned problem.
+Moreover, quantum fluctuations of the scalar field produce density fluctuations that are statistically compatible with observations \citep{linde82}.